Josh015/bevy-crab-pong/README.md

 - [x] Add multiplayer support.
 - [x] Add gamepad support.
+- [x] Add ocean texture scrolling.
 - [ ] Add "reflections" in the ocean via mirrored geometry and ocean blending.
-- [ ] Switch to RT-based in-world UI.
+- [ ] Switch to RT-based in-world UI?
-- [ ] Add a Ferris model (eg. [Ferris the Crab](https://sketchfab.com/3d-models/ferris-the-crab-e9bc16e19d1c4880b30d2aa5fd174887))
+- [ ] Add a Ferris model (eg. [Ferris the Crab](https://sketchfab.com/3d-models/ferris-the-crab-e9bc16e19d1c4880b30d2aa5fd174887))?
 - [ ] Adjust model textures to support color tinting.
 - [ ] Use updated scene textures rather than the originals?
-- [ ] Add ocean texture scrolling.
 - [ ] Try to mimic the lighting of the original.
 - [ ] Add shadowed directional light for the sun?
 - [ ] Use a Rust gear logo texture?